krahul04/RRK-BD-project/README.md

 # and build an external table on the data in the location
 # and perform data transformations in spark.
 # on june 13
+#create a sql table and copy the spark dataframe into sql table using sqoop